 Apart from considering the cost of the LASIK procedure, do consider the profile of your potential surgeon.

 Many of my patients are unaware that ophthalmologists can also sub-specialise in refractive surgery for LASIK.
-This requires additional years of training in procedures such as LASIK, Advanced Surface Ablation, Implantable Collamer Lens and ReLEx SMILE.
+This requires additional years of training in procedures such as:

 In Singapore, there are eye specialists who have undergone fellowship training in refractive surgery.
 These surgeons are likely to have both the experience and training to reliably perform the surgery.

 6. Can you use insurance or Medisave to pay for LASIK?

 LASIK is not Medisave claimable or covered by insurance.
 However, most eye centres allow payment by instalments.

 7. Are there any subsidies or discounts for LASIK treatment in Singapore?

 The Ministry of Health does not allow clinics to give "discounts" on any medical procedures.
 This is is to prevent inducing patients to seek unnecessary treatments.

 You can always seek out a free quote estimate from a few doctors to get an idea of the costs.

-In conclusion, I hope that this post equips you with knowledge on the various aspects of costs involved in LASIK, and shines a light on your journey towards better sight and quality of life.
+In short, I hope that this post equips you with knowledge on the various aspects of costs involved in LASIK.
+Thus, shining a light on your journey towards better sight and quality of life.

 Dr David Chan is the Medical Director at Atlas Eye Specialist Centre.
 He has been in ophthalmology practice since 1999.
 Dr David was previously a Surgical Instructor at the Singapore National Eye Centre and University of Calgary, Canada.
 In his free time, he enjoys digital photography.